Battle of South Saigon: Background

 When the Army of the Republic of Vietnam (ARVN) 33rd and 38th Ranger Battalions left south Saigon on the morning of 6 May to block the VC thrust toward Chợ Lớn in west Saigon, II Field Force, Vietnam commander General John H. Hay arranged for US troops to fill the gap until ARVN units could be found to do the job.
 What was intended as a temporary expedient turned into one of the most vicious and sustained battles the Americans would experience in the Saigon area at any point in the war.

-Under orders from General Hay, the 9th Infantry Division sent Company C, 5th Battalion, 60th Infantry Regiment, up Highway 4 and then east along Route 232, a two-lane road that ran along the southern edge of the city.
+Under orders from Hay, the 9th Infantry Division sent Company C, 5th Battalion, 60th Infantry Regiment, up Highway 4 and then east along Route 232, a two-lane road that ran along the southern edge of the city.
 The road passed through the Eighth District, a Catholic working-class slum that in recent years had sprouted along the southern edge of the Doi Canal.
 The mechanized unit, commanded by Captain Edmund Scarborough, parked its M113 armored personnel carriers (APCs) at two of the three bridges that spanned the Doi Canal.
-Scarborough set up his headquarters near the Tung Tien Vuong Bridge (10.741°N 106.656°E), situated approximately three kilometers due south of the Phú Thọ racetrack.
+Scarborough set up his headquarters near the Tung Thien Vuong Bridge (10.741°N 106.656°E), situated approximately three kilometers due south of the Phú Thọ racetrack.
 It was also known as the 5A Bridge because Route 5A entered the city at that point.
 Four kilometers to the east was the Y Bridge (10.75°N 106.683°E), so named because it resembled that letter when viewed from above.
 Scarborough sent his 1st Platoon to guard that span.
-Another four kilometers beyond that lay the Tan Thuan Bridge (10.755°N 106.72°E), but for the moment that remained under the protection of South Vietnamese Marines.
+Another four kilometers beyond that lay the Tân Thuận Bridge (10.755°N 106.72°E), but for the moment that remained under the protection of South Vietnamese Marines.

-Unknown to the US forces, 4 VC battalions under the control of Sub-Region 3 were headed their way.
+Unknown to the US forces, four VC battalions under the control of Sub-Region 3 were headed their way.
 The goal of the 506th and 508th Battalions, the Phu Loi I Battalion and the 5th Nha Be Battalion was to seize the three bridges in the Eighth District and enter the city to attack the National Police headquarters and other targets.
 The Phu Loi I Battalion aimed to take the 5A Bridge, while the 506th Battalion headed for the Y Bridge.
-The 5th Nha Be Battalion, only 110 men strong, advanced on their right flank toward the Tan Thuan Bridge.
+The 5th Nha Be Battalion, only 110 men strong, advanced on their right flank toward the Tân Thuận Bridge.
 Coming up behind the 506th Battalion was the 508th Battalion, a below-strength outfit with just 173 men, which had orders to preserve a line of communications into the countryside.
 Using the many streams and canals that crisscrossed southern Gia Định Province, the four battalions travelled by foot and sampan right up to the edge of the city without being detected.